Utshas/simple-captcha-guard/README.md

 Above is a very simple code example.
 You can use javascript and configure your route and add a method in your controller to implement the feature of `try another captcha`

-If you don't want user to lose the data that they already entered into the form, you can implement the captcha before showing the form or handle the captcha failure in a different way.
+If you don't want user to lose the data that they already entered into the form, you can implement the captcha before showing the form or handle the captcha failure in a different way, like using ajax.